wildfly-extras/wildfly-camel/docs/gitbook/user_guide/docker.md

 # Docker

-WildFly Camel also comes as [Docker Image](https://registry.hub.docker.com/u/tdiesler/wildfly-camel/).
-This allows you to the certified WildFly JavaEE server with Camel Integration in any managed environment taht supports [Docker](https://www.docker.com/).
+WildFly Camel also comes as [docker image](https://registry.hub.docker.com/u/tdiesler/wildfly-camel/).
+This allows you to run the certified WildFly JavaEE server with Camel Integration in any managed environment that supports [Docker](https://www.docker.com/).

 ## Run in AWS Elastic Beanstalk